alexwawl/alexwawl.github.io/_posts/2020-12-27-personal-websites.md

 date:   2020-12-27 19:51:45 +0000
 ---

-Recently I realized that I spent most of my time not on Twitter, Instagram, or whatever but exploring personal websites.
+Recently I realized that I spent most of my time not on Twitter, Instagram, or Facebook but exploring personal websites.

 Many years ago I'm hanging out on social networks and trying to find a way how to express myself.
 But I can't express myself fully when I have only a few ways to do it.
 Owning my own website gives me the opportunity to do whatever I want to do.